 Thankfully, there are some ways to help overcome foot drop or at least mitigate some of dangers that come along with it.

 Seeing a physical therapist who specializes in MS can be very helpful in combating foot drop.
-They will often work on strengthening key muscles in your leg to aid you in walking.
+They can work on strengthening key muscles in your leg to aid you in walking.
 Many can also work on your gait, teaching you a better and more effective way to walk.

 There are a variety of orthotics, splints, and braces that can be used to alleviate the problems caused by foot drop.
-One that is particularly common is a brace that keeps your foot at a 90-degree angle to your leg so that you don’t drag it.
+One is a brace that keeps your foot at a 90-degree angle to your leg so that you don’t drag it.
 I’ve tried using this, and it can be helpful but can also be a bit uncomfortable.

 Functional Electrical Stimulation (FES)

-This is a device that you wear on your leg that sends electrical signals to the nerve that lifts the foot.
-Like any MS treatment, some people have great success with this and others don’t.
+This is a device that you wear on your leg that sends electrical signals to the nerve that lifts the foot.1 Like any MS treatment, some people have great success with this and others don’t.
 I’ve tried it out and it was pretty effective for me.
-These devices can be very expensive though, and many insurance companies (like mine when I was prescribed it) won’t pay for it.
+These devices can be very expensive though, and many insurance companies (like mine when I was prescribed it) may not pay for it.